greg-kohler/TrafficImpactPrediction/README.md

     - Merges traffic segments with sporting event data.

 4. **Machine Learning Notebooks**:
-    - Input sporting event information and road segment information into a linear regression training model.
+    - Inputs sporting event information and road segment information into a linear regression training model.
     - Produces traffic predictions based on three different models.
     - Inputs into geodatabase for use in ArcGIS Online.